 3.20.1 Evaluation of Chronic Congestion

-(1) ERCOT shall evaluate chronic congestion monthly and shall report the results of its evaluation to the appropriate Technical Advisory Committee (TAC) subcommittee(s).
+(1) ERCOT shall evaluate chronic congestion monthly and shall report on the ERCOT website the results of its evaluation to the appropriate Technical Advisory Committee (TAC) subcommittee(s).
 The report must identify the constraint(s) causing the chronic congestion.

 6.3.1 Activities for the Adjustment Period